India crucial global partner for a sustainable energy transition

-In an exclusive interview with India Energy Week News, Francesco La Camera, Director-General of the International Renewable Energy Agency (IRENA), describes why India is at the epicentre of advancing the global conversation on energy transition, especially during the year of its G20 Presidency.
+In an exclusive interview, Francesco La Camera, Director-General of the International Renewable Energy Agency (IRENA), describes why India is at the epicentre of advancing the global conversation on energy transition, especially during the year of its G20 Presidency.

 What are you looking forward to at the inaugural India Energy Week?